-- Ministry of Labour and Social Policy, other relevant ministries and bodies; - Employment Service Agency;

-- State Labour Inspectorate and other inspection services; - Units of local self government; - Non-governmental organisations and networks; - Social partners, chambers, associations; - Organisations in the area of education and training; - Employers, etc.
+- Ministry of Labour and Social Policy, other relevant ministries and bodies; - Employment Service Agency; - State Labour Inspectorate and other inspection services; - Units of local self government; - Non-governmental organisations and networks; - Social partners, chambers, associations; - Organisations in the area of education and training; - Employers, etc.

 Allocations for the period 2012-2013 (Euro)

-4 000 000 3 400 000 85%
+2 576 662 2 190 162 85%

-TOTAL EU funding Investment rate
+TOTAL EU funding IPA cofinancing rate

-Indicators Baseline Targets for 2007- 2009 Targets for 2007- 2011 Targets for 2012- 2013 Definitions and assumptions Source of data Outputs Number of experts trained (cumulative) 0 910 1460 1700 Experts from different organisations working on issues related to employment measured by their participation in seminars, trainings, workshops (one participation=one unit).
+Measure 1.2 Strengthening the capacities for implementation of the employment policy Indicators Baseline Targets for 2007- 2009 Targets for 2007- 2011 Targets for 2012- 2013 Definitions and assumptions Source of data Outputs Number of experts trained (cumulative) 0 910 1460 1700 Experts from different organisations (including social partner organisations, arbiters, mediators) working on issues related to labour market and employment measured by their participation in seminars, trainings, workshops (one participation=one unit).
 Project implementation reports; documents on the attendance of persons participating in project activities; copies of certificates/diplomas (in case they are issued).
-Number of specific labour market analysis/surveys/studies conducted 4 / 2 2 The indicator encompasses any analysis that improves the understanding of the labour market, including those measuring the socioeconomic context, institutional or policy set-up and performance Project implementation reports; Results Number of new employment services or measures for specific disadvantaged groups on the labour market developed 0 / / 3 Project implementation reports;
+Number of employment centers modernised 0 / Min 12 / Number of employment centers having received direct benefit from the project: adapted premised or equipment (furniture, vehicles).
+Project reports ESA IT system up-graded and operational 0 / 1 / The indicator should present the IT equipment (servers, data storage, licenses, etc.) supplied to upgrade the ESA IT system as a whole Project reports